gabrielbourget/MuseumVXHackathon/README.md

 Brandon Keohane: Setup the communication process between swing components/classes and the database

-Fahim Farque: Setup up webserver to host mysql database server, design database and php code to send email
+Fahim Farque: Setup up webserver to host mysql database, design database, database queries and php code to send email

 Rob Taracha: Wrote PHP code to connect the Java application to the back-end database.